Lisa Vollrath is a prolific mixed-media artist whose work includes altered books, art journals, collage, gluebooks, and

-- Origami paper comes in a large variety of patterns and colors, and is an ideal weight for iris folding.
-You'll find it in many craft stores, in the kid's craft section.
+- Origami paper comes in a large variety of patterns and colors, and it is an ideal weight for iris folding.
+You'll find it in many craft stores in the kid's craft section.

 - Stamp on regular bond paper.
 I like to use text background stamps, or small rubber stamp images stamped repeatedly.

 - Gift wrap is often the right weight for iris folding, so save your scraps when wrapping presents.

 - Magazine pages make great iris folding papers.
 Look for large areas of solid color, or repetitive pattern.
 Decorating magazines are good for both.

 - Check the inside of your bill envelopes.
-Some compaines use a pattern inside the envelope to protect your privacy, and those can be used as folding papers.
+Some companies use a pattern inside the envelope to protect your privacy, and those can be used as folding papers.

 Basic Folding Instructions